Hezkore/gw2-steam-controller/README.md

   This hides and locks the mouse cursor to the camera.\
  The "[Action Camera](https://wiki.guildwars2.com/wiki/Action_Camera_Mode)" button has no bind by default, so you must bind this yourself and then press it once to enter "[Action Camera](https://wiki.guildwars2.com/wiki/Action_Camera_Mode)" mode.

+* Some buttons are incorrect
+  * The default Guild Wars 2 button binds are assumed.\
+  Reset your binds in your Guild Wars 2 controller options menu.

 ## Basic Layout

 * In-Game